The Flipside of Fake

 July 10, 2023 Post-Truth Generative AI Photography Midjourney Boris Eldagsen Pia Riverola

-This restaurant had put tables out, but there no single guest.
-You could watch the table cloth flapping slowly in sun, forming waves.This restaurant had put tables out, but there no single guest.
-You could watch the table cloth flapping slowly in sun, forming waves.
+This restaurant had put tables out, but there was no single guest.
+You could watch the table cloth flapping in sun, slowly forming waves.This restaurant had put tables out, but there was no single guest.
+You could watch the table cloth flapping in sun, slowly forming waves.

 Indulge me for a moment.
 Lately I’ve been noticing the occasional street scene that looks like an AI-generated image.
 That’s a clear reversal of logic: I’m aware that AI mimics the real world, not the other way around.
 It’s just that the aesthetics were similar—and though I was objectively looking at reality, my brain would signal that I was seeing something artificial.
 What was going on?